jeevan-lal/Excel-Data-Filler-V4/docs/documentation/functions.md

 ## checkElementText

-To match the text of an element according to the condition, then you can use this function.
+To match the **text/value** of an element according to the condition, then you can use this function.

 | Params                   | Required | Description               | Value                                     |
 | ------------------------ | -------- | ------------------------- | ----------------------------------------- |